 - While federal law prohibits gun possession by certain domestic abusers, it is up to the states to make sure that prohibited domestic abusers actually relinquish their firearms.
 Only 15 states require abusers subject to final domestic violence restraining orders to turn in their guns.CA, CO, CT, HI, IA, IL, MA, MD, MN, NC, NH, NY, TN, WA, and WI.

-Background checks and other laws that keep guns out of the hands of domestic abusers save lives.
+Laws designed to keep guns out of the hands of domestic abusers save lives.